DanielSmith/danielsmith/interview.md

 Yep!
 I think it's important to have a couple of core ideas in mind when it comes to every team member:

-* insight - have at least some surface knowledge about all parts that come together - know your strong points, your core areas, and theirs.
 * respect - everyone has their own specialty, and they bring something to the table.
 Admire what every stakeholder contributes.
+* insight - have at least some surface knowledge about all parts that come together - know your strong points, your core areas, and theirs.
+* be supportive!

 Offer to listen.
 Be a mentor (but never force that).
 The important thing is making customers (external and internal) happy.
 Your customers could care less about internal politics or silly fiefdoms.
 They want to be happy with their experience with your product.
 Focus on what's important, and don't be petty with anyone.